Antonio Bernardo (academic administrator): Awards

 Bernardo has received accolades such as the LaForce Award for Outstanding Leadership, the Dean's Award for Outstanding Contributions to the Doctoral Program, the George W. Robbins Award for Teaching Excellence, and several others.
-His teaching experience extends beyond UCLA, with appointments at Fudan University in Shanghai, the India School of Business in Hyderabad, and a visiting position at the University of Chicago.
+His teaching experience extends beyond UCLA, with appointments at Fudan University in Shanghai, the Indian School of Business in Hyderabad, and a visiting position at the University of Chicago.